NovatecConsulting/camunda-aws-s3-connector/connector-aws-s3-example/README.md

 NOTE: the bucket and the report file must exist on your AWS Account.
 The AWS setup is described in the [connector's README](../connector-aws-s3-libs/README.md)

+## Integration testing the process with AWS

+To do an integration test I use the following technologies:

+- Testcontainer's [localstack module](https://java.testcontainers.org/modules/localstack/) to mimik AWS S3
+- SpringBootTest to run my process application
+- Spring Zeebe Test to run an in-memory Zeebe process engine and assert the state of the process

 ## Further improvement ideas

 - Use an inbound connector to get notified via SQS or SNS if there are new files instead of setting it explicitly via